Woody Woodpecker: Woody in the television era

 As Lantz was struggling financially, Woody's longevity was secured when he made the jump to television in The Woody Woodpecker Show on ABC.
 The half-hour program consisted of three theatrical Woody shorts followed by a brief look at cartoon creation hosted by Lantz.
 It ran from 1957 to 1958 then entered syndication until 1966.
 NBC revived the show in 1970 and 1976.
 In addition, the woodpecker was no longer dishing out abuse to his foils, but was instead on the receiving end.
 The first significant short to feature Woody as a serious, put-upon character was 1961's Franken-Stymied.
 Woody's popularity had been based on his manic craziness, but by 1961, this had all but been eliminated in favor of a more serious Woody, a straight man trying to do good.
 This was due in part to Woody's large presence on television, which meant Lantz had to meet the stringent rules against violence for children's television.
 Though production continued until 1972, the cartoons were a definite notch lower than in the 1940s and 1950s.

 Woody appeared in new theatrical shorts until 1972, when Lantz closed his studio due to rising production costs.
 His cartoons returned to syndication in the late 1970s.
 Lantz sold his library of Woody shorts to MCA/Universal in 1985.
 Universal repackaged the cartoons for another syndicated Woody Woodpecker Show in 1987.
 A year later, Woody made a cameo in Who Framed Roger Rabbit, voiced by Cherry Davis, near the end of the film.

 Woody Woodpecker reappeared in the Fox Kids series The New Woody Woodpecker Show, which ran on Saturday mornings from 1999 to 2002, voiced by Billy West.
 For this series, Woody was redesigned more like his mid-1940s look (1944 to 1949), pushing back his crest and making his eyes green again.
 Winnie Woodpecker, who had debuted in Real Gone Woody (1954), became a semi-regular character as Woody's primary love interest.
 Like Woody, Winnie was redesigned to look almost exactly like Woody did from 1950 until 1972, the obvious differences being that she was a female woodpecker and had blue eyes.
 Woody's primary antagonist was Wally Walrus, who became Woody's neighbor (Woody lived in a tree house in Mrs. Meany's front yard, and Wally lived next door).
 Buzz Buzzard often appeared, as did Mrs. Meany and several other older characters.

-In 2018, Universal Animation Studios announced a new series of Woody Woodpecker cartoons exclusively for YouTube.
-The result, titled simply Woody Woodpecker, began streaming on December 3, 2018.
+In 2018, a new series of Woody Woodpecker cartoons began streaming exclusively for YouTube, simply titled Woody Woodpecker.

+In August 2023, MeTV acquired the broadcast rights to Walter Lantz cartoons from 1934 to 1972 to air The Woody Woodpecker Show on Saturday morning on September 2, marking the return on TV after 25 years.